facebook/docusaurus/website/docs/api/plugins/plugin-content-blog.md

 };
 ```

-## Markdown Frontmatter {#markdown-frontmatter}
+## Markdown front matter {#markdown-front-matter}

-Markdown documents can use the following Markdown FrontMatter metadata fields, enclosed by a line `---` on either side.
+Markdown documents can use the following Markdown front matter metadata fields, enclosed by a line `---` on either side.

 Accepted fields: